-We have not identified any incidents of forced labor or child labor in our activities or supply chain.
-We therefore did not need to take any measures to remediate incidents of forced labor or child labor, nor did we take any measures to remediate the loss of income that may result from any measure taken to eliminate the use of forced labor or child labor.
-If we do identify incidents of forced labor or child labor within our activities or supply chains, we will consider the appropriate remediation strategies.
+We have not identified any incidents that constitute forced labor or child labor in our activities or supply chain.
+If we do identify incidents of forced labor or child labor within our activities or supply chains, we will consider the appropriate remediation strategies, including those that address the possible loss of income to vulnerable persons.